Stories about feelings, friendship, and what it means to grow.

 Pip's Wood was made for that work.

 The stories function as pure stories first.
 Rhyme, rhythm, characters to love, something to re-read.
-But they were built carefully around the full landscape of emotional literacy: recognising what healthy relationships feel like, understanding that some feelings belong to other people, learning that your worth isn't something you earn.
+But they were built carefully around the full landscape of emotional literacy: what healthy relationships feel like, what it means to have your feelings taken seriously, and the quiet discovery that your worth isn't something you earn.